 The term “alcoholism” is a widely used term first coined in 1849 by Magnus Huss, but in medicine the term was replaced by “alcohol abuse” and “alcohol dependence” in the 1980s by the DSM III.
 Similarly in 1979 an expert World Health Organization committee disfavored the use of “alcoholism” as a diagnostic entity, preferring the category of “alcohol dependence”.
 In professional and research contexts, the term “alcoholism” sometimes encompasses both alcohol abuse and alcohol dependence and sometimes is considered equivalent to alcohol dependence.

-At our Southern California alcohol treatment center, we have never called alcoholism a disease because, technically speaking, it is not a disease entity.
+At our Southern California residential alcohol treatment & detox center, we have never called alcoholism a disease because, technically speaking, it is not a disease entity.
 For example, there is no such thing as heart disease.
 Instead there are many separate heart ailments, or combinations of them.
 It is something like that with alcoholism.
-That is why we offer an array of programs to treat alcoholism including our rehab for professionals, 12 Step, non -12 Step rehab and holistic addiction treatment modalities.

 Our San Diego alcohol rehab is small by design, accommodating only 12 clients in a luxury rehab setting to give you the best opportunity to recover.